didoesdigital/typey-type-cli/README.md

 ### Publishing lessons

-When you're happy with the results of `build-everything`, sync the `misstrokes.json` file to the `steno-dictionaries` submodule and copy all the finalised lessons into the Typey Type data repo **at the path that you need to specify** ahead of publishing to production:
+When you're happy with the results of `build-everything`, sync the `misstrokes.json` and `emoji.json` files to the `steno-dictionaries` submodule and copy all the finalised lessons into the Typey Type data repo **at the path that you need to specify** ahead of publishing to production:

 ```sh
 make sync-typey-type-data TYPEY_TYPE_DATA_REPO_PATH="~/projects/typey-type/typey-type-data/"